-We melt the glass at a very hot temperature of 24ooº degrees.
+We melt the glass at a very hot temperature of 2400º degrees Fahrenheit, or 1315º Celsius.

 The raw materials begin to melt together.
 Small gassy bubbles, known as ‘seeds’, form in the glass during the melting cycle.

 These tiny bubbles or ‘seeds’ will rise to the top of the glass, dissipating away.
-Getting the seeds to rise to the surface is helped along when the furnace temperature is lowered to 2000º degrees.
+Getting the seeds to rise to the surface is helped along when the furnace temperature is lowered to 2000º degrees Fahrenheit, or 1093º Celsius.
 This process is known as the ‘squeeze’.